Erosion Line JournalĀ

 December 8, 2024

-Today’s volunteer, Kyle, worked with me on exposed bedrock on Monkey Face.
+Today’s volunteer, Kyle, worked with me on exposed bedrock on Manzanita trail (aka Monkey Face trail).
 He developed a more streamlined chiseling technique by rolling the chisel back and forth between thumb and index finger rather than continuously in one direction.
-Seems to require less dexterity and cause less tearing in soft bedrock.
+Seems to require less dexterity and minimize tearing in soft bedrock.
 Thank you Kyle!

 December 7, 2024

-Back to working on Monkey Face with Aidan.
+Back to working on Manzanita trail with Aidan.
 Motifs in November are showing that, following a recent big rain event, several inches of soil has been eroded away in some areas.
 The point of the triangular motif, next to my thumb, used to touch the edge of soil.
 The current edge of soil touches my pinky in this image.

 November 30, 2024

 Volunteers Paul and Katy continued work on Maidu trail as Monkey Face bedrock is still quite fragile.
-As we make motifs, we discuss Paul and Katy’s ideas to promote a community culture of stewardship for Bidwell Park by coordinating with the many service groups already involved in the park.
-They are working to organize a 120-year Park anniversary event to galvanize volunteerism in Bidwell Park.
+As we made motifs, we discussed Paul and Katy’s ideas to promote a community culture of stewardship for Bidwell Park by coordinating with the many service groups already involved in the park.
+They are working to organize a 120-year Park anniversary event to galvanize environmental education and volunteerism in Bidwell Park.

 November 27, 2024